NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, mixed, stratified
      - Type of tank model to use.
 The 'stratified' tank generally provide more accurate results, but may significantly increase run time.
 Applies only to storage water heater.
-If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_) is used.
    * - ``water_heater_operating_mode``
      - false
      -
      - Choice
      - auto, hybrid/auto, heat pump only
      - The water heater operating mode.
 The 'heat pump only' option only uses the heat pump, while 'hybrid/auto' allows the backup electric resistance to come on in high demand situations.
 This is ignored if a scheduled operating mode type is selected.
 Applies only to heat pump water heater.
-If not provided, the OS-HPXML default (see `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
    * - ``water_heater_has_flue_or_chimney``
      - false
      -